 Types of Genetic Testing

-Genetic tests look for changes in a person's genes or changes
+Genetic tests look for changes in a person's genes.
+They can also look for changes

-in the amount, function, or structure of key proteins coded for by specific genes.
+in the amount, function, or structure of key proteins coded by genes.
 Genetic tests

 can look at the DNA or RNA that play a role in certain conditions.
-Abnormal generic test results could
+Abnormal test results

-The following information describes the three main types of genetic testing: chromosome
+There are three main types of genetic testing: chromosome studies, DNA studies, and

 biochemical genetic studies.
 Tests for cancer risk genes are done by DNA studies.

-contain our genes.
-Cytogenetics is a word used to describe the study of chromosomes.
+your genes.
+Cytogenetics is the study of chromosomes.
 The chromosomes need to be stained

 in order to see them with a microscope.
 When stained, the chromosomes look like strings

 with light and dark bands.

 karyotype is written 46, XX.
 A normal male karyotype is written 46, XY.

-done using a blood sample, prenatal specimen, skin biopsy, or other tissue sample.
+prenatal sample, skin biopsy, or other tissue sample.
+Chromosomes are assessed by

 healthcare staff who have advanced degrees in cytogenetic technology and genetics.

 Chromosome studies may be done when a child is born with multiple birth defects.
 Chromosome

-studies may also be done when people have certain types of leukemias and lymphomas,
+studies may also be done when people have certain types of leukemias and lymphomas.

 A gene is a section of DNA on a chromosome.
 The stretch of DNA is a code, or recipe,